 • Required accessories for pier regulations: Piers often have their own specific regulations to ensure the safety of anglers and the marine ecosystem.
 Be prepared by having flags and nets to mark your area and comply with any pier regulations.
 Additionally, carry a bucket to hold your catch or store bait conveniently.

-See also Uncover the Secrets: How to Find Sandbars for Surf Fishing
+See also How to Master Reading a Beach for Successful Surf Fishing

 By equipping yourself with the appropriate gear and equipment for both surf fishing and pier fishing, you’ll be ready to embark on a thrilling fishing adventure.
 Remember to check local fishing regulations and acquire any necessary permits before heading out.